-The schedule control has a context menu with default options to manipulate (add/edit/delete) appointments, change other settings like switching between the current views and time-mode, and add custom menu options.
+The schedule control has a context menu with default options to manipulate (add/edit/delete) appointments, change other settings like switching between the current views and time mode, and add custom menu options.

 The appointment categorize option allows the user to differentiate each appointment type by its color.
 It has been provided with complete customization options.
-The appointments can be categorized either through a context menu option or through the normal appointment window with categorize settings.
+Appointments can be categorized either through a context menu option or through the normal appointment window with categorize settings.
 The option also extends to the level of applying multiple categories to the same appointment.

 Users can search appointments based on subject, description, start date, and end date.
 The resulting appointments can be obtained and displayed either in a grid or any internal processing.

-The date format can be customized with the ‘dateFormat’ property.
-The schedule will accept any of the standard date formats.
+The date format can be customized with the dateFormat property.
+The schedule control will accept any of the standard date formats.

 The schedule control supports limiting date ranges.
 MinDate and MaxDate will define the date range available to the schedule.
 No navigation will be allowed outside of that range.

-The time scales can be removed by setting the property “showTimeScale = false”.
+Time scales can be removed by setting the property “showTimeScale = false”.

 The header bar can be removed by setting the property “showHeaderBar = false”.

-The tooltip feature allows users to display schedule appointment details on mouse over.
+The tooltip feature allows users to display schedule appointment details on mouseover.
 It can be customized using a template.

-Daylight Savings Time (DST) can be enabled by setting the property “DaylightSavingTime = true”.
+Daylight Savings Time can be enabled by setting the property “DaylightSavingTime = true”.

 Time slots in schedules can be blocked so that restrictions can be set on those time slots and also on appointments that lie in that blocked range.
 Blocked appointments will be made read-only and CRUD operations on them will be prevented.